Skip to main content

 # MariaDB — physical backups

-kubectl get physicalbackup -n my-project \
+kubectl get physicalbackup -n acme-production \

--o 'custom-columns=NAME:.metadata.name,COMPLETE:.status.conditions[0].status,LAST_RUN:.status.lastScheduleTime'
+-o 'custom-columns=NAME:.metadata.name,COMPLETE:.status.conditions[?(@.type=="Complete")].status,LAST_RUN:.status.lastScheduleTime'

 Choose a restore path